 While selecting keywords, pay attention to what customers search and ensure to use key terms.

-Creating a product display ads is very simple and requires completing only a few simple steps, which are as follows:
+Creating an Amazon product display ads is very simple and requires completing only a few simple steps, which are as follows:

 Step 1: Select A Targeting Mode